+- 1. Make a plan.
 Start by looking at the bigger picture and create a document that spells out the event's goals and initial budget template.
-The working planner should also spell out all deadlines, benchmarks, roles and responsibilities.
+The working planner should also spell out all deadlines, benchmarks, roles and responsibilities. - 2.
 The number of planning volunteers needed depends on the tournament's scope, sidebar events, how meals are to be handled and many other things unique to your event.
 It's KEY to have volunteers who enjoy people, are always "on", don't mind hawking and are committed to putting in whatever time it takes.
-Succeed in this and the rest will fall in place.
-Most tournaments can get by using just two committees; one for Sales and one for the Event.

-The Sales Committee should manage sales, promotion, registrations, prizes/swag, clothing, donations, event/hole sponsors and silent auction/raffle items.
+Succeed in this and the rest will fall in place. - 3.
+Define the roles.
+Most tournaments can get by using just two committees: one for Sales and one for the Event.
+The Sales Committee should manage sales, promotion, registrations, prizes/swag, clothing, donations, event/ hole sponsors and silent auction/raffle items.
 We suggest a minimum of three people on each committee.
 Consider fundraising software to help you stay organized and to optimize the revenue generation aspect of the event.
-Options include the FundRaiser Suite or the very easy to use web-based Golfregistrations.com